 After importing widgets data you can manage your widgets in the Appearance - Widgets tab:

 To set your Home Page please proceed to Settings - Reading and set a Static Page as a home page, then use a drop-down to find and assign a specific page.
 You should choose "Home":

 You also need to assign your navigation.
 The menu was already imported to your website, but you just need to set it in Appearance - Menus - Manage Locations.
 Choose Primary Navigation as Primary Navigation and save changes.
 There might also be a need to assign other menus too, if they are present on the website you are replicating.

 The final step to replicate a demo site will be importing the sliders.
 The sliders import files are included in the archive you have downloaded from ThemeForest in a Demo Content folder:

-Some of the demo sites can have both Layer and Revolution fles to import, some may have only one of them.
+Some of the demo sites can have Revolution file to import.
 In any case, you need to the .zip archive that is located inside.

 To import slider demo content you need to proceed to the slider tab on your admin panel and import the .zip file.
-See a screenshot for the Layer Slider import:
+See the procedure for Revolution Slider:

 1. Please make sure you are using a corresponding import archive.

 2. Please note that the slider import file will import all slider settings, slides, layers, captions and animation effects, but with all images substituted with placeholders.

 3. Should there be any difficulties or questions, please feel free to contact our support, we are always glad to help you - https://cmsmasters.net/support.